 How is the company rated by the BBB?
 Are they financially sound?
 Do they have a good reputation?
 Do you trust them?
 Interview each card provider, and ask for referrals.

 It pays to shop around, so be sure to do your homework.
 If you decide a fuel card is right for your fleet, you may want to consider Triumph Business Capital’s discount fuel card program, which is accepted at over 11,000 locations nationwide.
-Ask Blaine Waugh, for more information.
+Contact our sales team, for more information.